 Clearly, the management teams of the top performers are doing things more effectively than those of the median performers, who in turn are doing things more effectively than the bottom performers.

-The things each management team are doing are the same across all these firms, but the lower profitability, lower growth firms are doing them in less efficient and effective ways.
+The things each management team is doing are the same across all these firms, but the lower profitability and lower growth firms are doing them in less efficient and effective ways.

 By segmenting all the areas of management skill into highly granular, incrementally improving steps, we can tell a management team what their current level of operational maturity is, and more importantly, exactly what they must do in each area to operate more like the top performers and get closer to their desired results.